 Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world.
 John 16:33

-PRAY: Ask God for sensitivity as you share this message with hurting friends.
+ACT: Ask God to help you be kind and understanding as you share this message with hurting friends.